You cannot camp anywhere in Texas. Camping on public land is illegal in Texas. You can only camp on designated camping areas in Texas.

 You can spend time exploring the Piney Woods of East Texas, the coastline of South Texas, the high plains of northwest Texas, the Hill Country, or the desert of West Texas.
 Start planning your adventure now by getting reservations at these campgrounds as many fill up very quickly.

-If you get tired of exploring the campground, then most are located near small or large cities with many activities, just begging you to come to do them.
+If you get tired of exploring the campground, then reconnect with civilization, most places are located near small or large cities with many activities, just begging you to come to them.
 Get your rig ready for your next Texas camping adventure.